openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

         The `efitools <https://github.com/vathpela/efitools/>`__  package is required to execute the script.

+        The ``mtools`` package is required on the host development machine to execute the script.

         ``${CERTIFICATE_VALIDITY_DURATION_IN_DAYS}`` is an integer that specifies the certificate's validity period in days.

     .. note::

         Consult the image signing script help message (``-h``) for more information about other optional arguments.

-        The script is interactive and contains commands that require ``sudo`` level permissions.

 The keys, signed kernel image, and unsigned kernel image will be copied to the exisiting ESP image.
 The modified ESP image can be found at ``${WORKSPACE}/build/tmp/deploy/images/corstone1000-${TARGET}/corstone1000-esp-image-corstone1000-${TARGET}.wic``.

 ****************************
 Run Unsigned Image Boot Test